 This is called when the user is required to log in.
-If you register a callback with LoginManager.unauthorized_handler(), then it will be called.
+If you register a callback with LoginManager. unauthorized_handler(), then it will be called.
 Otherwise, it will take the following actions:

-•Flash LoginManager.login_message to the user.

-•If the app is using blueprints find the login view for the current blueprint using blueprint_login_views.
-If the app is not using blueprints or the login view for the current blueprint is not specified use the value of login_view.
-Redirect the user to the login view.
-(The page they were attempting to access will be passed in the next query string variable, so you can redirect there if present instead of the homepage.)
+- Flash LoginManager.login_message to the user. - If the app is using blueprints find the login view for the current blueprint using blueprint_login_views.
+If the app is not using blueprints or the login view for the current blueprint is not specified use the value of login_view. - Redirect the user to the login view.
+(The page they were attempting to access will be passed in the next query string variable, so you can redirect there if present instead of the homepage.
+Alternatively, it will be added to the session as next if USE_SESSION_FOR_NEXT is set.)